ExpediaGroup/graphql-kotlin/examples/server/ktor-server/README.md

 Once the app has started you can:
 - send GraphQL requests by opening the Playground endpoint at http://localhost:8080/playground
+- send GraphQL requests directly to the endpoint at http://localhost:8080/graphql
-- check out the GraphQL Schema by opening http://localhost:8080/sdl
+- explore and interact with the example schema by opening the Playground IDE endpoint at http://localhost:8080/playground

 #### Example query